Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 2.md

 ### Part3
-I learned how to process different URIs entered by users in the handleReuqust method to form different response results.
+I learned how to process different URIs entered by users in the handleRequest method to form different response results.
 For the web server in this lab report, the string has been appended to retain the user input and form the result.
 I also learned how to use Junit for unit testing and modify the source code according to the test results.